-The pre-law program is designed to introduce students to various areas of law and to prepare them for entry into law school.
-Students should make arrangements to take the Law School Admission Test very early in their senior year and apply to law schools during that year.
+The pre-law program is designed to introduce you to various areas of law and to prepare you for entry into law school.
+As a pre-law student, you should make arrangements to take the Law School Admission Test very early in your senior year and apply to law schools during that year.
 Information on the LSAT and on law schools is available from the program director.
 There is no prescribed pre-law curriculum, so a variety of majors is appropriate.
-What is most important is for students to take a range of challenging courses which require them to think critically, reason logically, and speak and write effectively.
+What is most important is that you take a range of challenging courses which require you to think critically, reason logically, and speak and write effectively.

 This course is designed to acquaint students with the legal principles which, when followed, allow business transactions to run smoothly and with predictability.
 The topics include contracts, agency and property law, plus criminal law, torts, the Uniform Commercial Code, the litigation process and alternatives to litigation.
 Both business and non-business students can benefit from this basic course on Anglo-American law.
 (3 credits)

 A study of professional writing.
 In a writing workshop setting, students will learn to adjust style, tone and content to accomplish a definite purpose with an identified audience.
 They will also learn strategies for creating texts that are clear, concise and accurate.
 The course is especially useful for those whose career goals require facility in written communication, such as those studying marketing, public relations, advertising, management or law.
 All students will choose a professional to be their mentor on a writing project related to the career they are interested in.
 Students will also build a small portfolio of professional writing that includes letters, a memo, a resume and a research report.Prerequisites: sophomore class standing and ENG184 or ACT English score of 30 or above (SAT 680 or higher).(2 credits)